 We would strongly recommend using lower resolution 1024 cloud textures and also not using HD cloud textures, this will be beneficial in terms of frame rates as well as looking more realistic and less harsh.

 Slow and Low Flyer Configuration

-If you cruise below FL200 then just set your Destination, Max Cruise Altitude and enable Adjust Options Automatically.
+If you cruise below FL200 then just set your Destination and Max Cruise Altitude.